RyanRana/HillHacks-Intro-to-AI-Workshop/README.md

 # HillHacks-Intro-to-AI-Workshop

 This is the official repositry for the 2022 HillHacks "Intro to Artificial Intelligence" workshop on Feburary 6.
+In this workshop students learned what AI is, Explored Applications of AI, Learned the steps it takes to complete an AI project, and then actually built a project that uses a Neural Network to predict exam scores given the amount of hours a student slept and studied.
 Here you will find all reasources used in the workshop.
 Thank you for viewing, we hope you can find something useful.

 Link to Presentation: COMING SOON
 <br>